AI Agents & Tools

 - Long-form generation beyond 8s without quality collapse

-- Audio-synced animation with whisper-aligned captions
+- Audio-synced animation with Whisper-aligned captions

 - Prompt-to-storyboard-to-video chaining